Skip to content

 It does not expose plugin behavior.

-For examples/demo-3u/mission, the manifest contains 46 relationship records.
+For examples/demo-3u/mission, the current development manifest contains 63 relationship records across 24 emitted relationship families.

 The demo count is: